-- Pass around the counseling card(s) so the participants can see them as you introduce today's topic.
+- \ Pass around the counselling card(s) so the participants can see them as you introduce today's topic.
 Alternatively, you can walk around the group and show the card(s). - Conduct a group activity using the Practical Tips.
 Usually, it is helpful to have caregivers with children of similar ages sit together.
 Do not use all the cards in one session.
 Focus on only 1 or 2 topics, including any IYCF topics you have planned for the session.
 You can use example activities below or create your own!

-Card 1: Card 2: Card 3: Card 4: Card 5: Card 6: Card 7: Responsive Care Activities Responsive Feeding Activities Communication Activities Play Activities Monitoring Child Development Activities Caring for the Caregiver Activities Feeding Difficulties Activities discuss their daily routines, such as meal times, bathing, and bedtime.
-Caregivers can learn ideas from one another to create a Have caregivers talk about their child's feeding cues.
+Card 1: Card 2: Card 3: Card 4: Card 5: Card 6: Card 7: Responsive Care Activities Responsive Feeding Activities Communication Activities Play Activities Monitoring Child Development Activities Caring for the Caregiver Activities Feeding Difficulties Activities Ask caregivers to discuss their daily routines, such as meal times, bathing, and bedtime.
+Caregivers can learn ideas from one another to create a routine for them and their child.
+Have caregivers talk about their child's cues.
+What does your child do to tell you what they need?
+If possible, point out cues the child is showing.
+Refer to Job Aid: Disability Inclusion, as needed.
+Have caregivers talk about their child's feeding cues.
 What does your child do to tell you they are hungry?
 Or full?
 If possible, point out cues.
 Conduct a drama to demonstrate the concept of responsive feeding.
 Include other family members in the drama, like a father or mother-in-law character.
 Have caregivers sing a song with their child.
 Children love songs that include hand gestures, like clapping!
 Have caregivers share stories they tell to their children.
 What is your favorite story you tell your child before bedtime?
 Choose songs and stories that are appropriate to the age of the children.
 Refer to Job Aid: Disability Inclusion, as needed.
 If possible, conduct a session where caregivers make toys using everyday objects, like water bottles, rocks, string, and more.
-For babies younger than 6 months, have caregivers practice putting their babies on their tummies, if there is a safe space for this.
+For babies younger than 6 months, have caregivers practise putting their babies on their tummies, if there is a safe space for this.
 They will enjoy watching other babies!
 Refer to Job Aid: Disability Inclusion, as needed.
 Ask caregivers to sit and discuss ways they observe their child's development.
 How do they observe their child communicating?
 Moving his/her body?
 Vision and hearing?
 Ask caregivers to discuss resources in the community if they are concerned about their child's development.
 Ask caregivers to share strategies they use when they are experiencing big emotions.
 What could they do to make themselves feel better?
-Practice deep breathing together or another relaxing exercise.
+Practise deep breathing together or another relaxing exercise.
 Introduce information from this card as appropriate/needed and have caregivers discuss how they can try the adaptations at home.